Skip to content

 # Install from npm

-xopc extension install <package-name>
+xopc extensions install <package-name>

-# Install specific version
+# Install a specific version

-xopc extension install my-extension@1.0.0
+xopc extensions install my-extension@1.0.0

-xopc extension install ./local-extension-dir
+xopc extensions install ./local-extension-dir

-extension list
+extensions list

 bash

-xopc extension list
+xopc extensions list

 bash